Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Hand Washing Bacteria Science Experiments

-We were able to complete a culture of the bacteria on our hands using the Bacteria Growing Kit, but I wanted to really hit home the idea that hand washing is important.
-So, I ordered the Bacteria Hand Washing Experiment Kit from Home Science Tools, too.
+We completed a culture of the bacteria on our hands using the Bacteria Growing Kit, but I wanted to emphasize the importance of hand washing.
+I also ordered the Bacteria Hand Washing Experiment Kit from Home Science Tools.

 It followed the same basic process that I mentioned above.
-We prepared our own petri dishes with agar solution and then collected swabs of bacteria to culture.
+We prepared our Petri dishes with agar solution and then collected bacteria swabs to culture.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-The difference is that these experiments are highly focused to test the effects of hand washing with various soaps and sanitizers.
+The difference is that these experiments are highly focused on testing the effects of hand washing with various soaps and sanitizers.

-Five helpers were necessary as one petri dish was swabbed with bacteria from each person before their hands were washed and another swab was taken after their hands were washed with one of the soaps or sanitizers we chose to use.
-Hypotheses were made as the petri dished were placed in a warm, dark place for a week.
+Five helpers were necessary as one petri dish was swabbed with bacteria from each person before their hands were washed, and another swab was taken after their hands were washed with one of the soaps or sanitizers we chose to use.
+Hypotheses were made as the Petri dishes were placed in a warm, dark place for a week.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-The colonized petri dishes were examined for various colonies of bacteria and a chart completed to document the results.
+The colonized petri dishes were examined for various colonies of bacteria, and a chart was completed to document the results.
 That chart helped us determine which soap was most effective in killing bacteria.

-It’s important to note again that there are good bacteria on our hands sometimes.
+It’s important to note again that good bacteria are on our hands sometimes.
 I followed this experiment by asking Eli to research the pros and cons of antibacterial soaps/sanitizers vs. regular soap.
 Based on the bacteria science experiments and his research, he’s decided that hand washing with soap is indeed very important.
-However, it’s likely best to use regular old soap and water over antibacterial supplies as they tend to kill off too many of the good guys, too.
+However, it’s probably best to use regular old soap and water over antibacterial supplies as they tend to kill off too many good guys.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools